 What Are These Scams and Risky Subsidies?
 Why Should I Care About Them?

 Big Income Tax Loophole: How’d you like to be able to transfer your taxable income to a state like Nevada or Delaware, rename it “passive income,” and pay no income tax to any state?
 That’s exactly what thousands of companies do with the profits they make in 19 states that have still failed to plug this loophole.
 Companies create “Passive Investment Companies” in Delaware or Nevada.
-These “PICs” then charge royalties for the use of company logos, trademarks and other intellectual property.
+These “PICs” then charge royalties for the use of company logos, trademarks, and other intellectual property.
 These royalties reduce or eliminate the taxable profits the companies would have had in the 19 states, and Delaware and Nevada call such money “passive income” and do not tax it.
 The solution: Combined Reporting.
 See more on this issue here.

-Film/Media Production Subsidies: Producing films is risky, and Hollywood is notorious for its creating accounting.
+Film/Media Production Subsidies: Producing films is risky, and Hollywood is notorious for its creative accounting.
 So how'd you like to get a tax credit worth 30, 40 even 50 percent of your expenses in the state where you shoot?
 A tax credit far bigger than the income tax bill you will ever owe that state, so you can sell the credit to another company or get a cash refund.
 In a classic zero-sum game, about 42 states now offer subsidies for film and/or digital media production totaling more than $1 billion per year.
 Many subsidized films expose teenagers to smoking; indeed movies are considered the biggest media pushers of tobacco now that most advertising is banned.
 Yet some states spend more subsidizing films with smoking than they do on programs to help people avoid or quit smoking.
 See more here.

-Uncapped “Vendor Discount:” In an arcane bit of tax history dating back to the Great Depression, 26 states allow retailers to keep a little of the sales tax they collect as a sort of handling fee—at a total cost of $1 billion per year in lost revenue!
+Vendor Discount: In an arcane bit of tax history dating back to the Great Depression, 26 states allow retailers to keep a little of the sales tax they collect as a sort of handling fee—at a total cost of $1 billion per year in lost revenue!
 Thirteen of those 26 states do not cap the amount any retailer can keep, so mega-retailer Wal-Mart alone pockets an estimated $60 million a year.
-The biggest losers are Illinois, Texas, Pennsylvania, Colorado, Florida, Virginia, Ohio, New York and Georgia—each loses more than $50 million a year.
+The biggest losers are Illinois, Texas, Pennsylvania, Colorado, Florida, Virginia, Ohio, New York, and Georgia—each loses more than $50 million a year.
 See Skimming the Sales Tax.

 CAPCOs or Certified Capital Companies: These are an outrageous subsidy gimmick cooked up by Louisiana insurance lobbyists in the early 1980s that have since been enacted in at least 8 more states and the District of Columbia.
 CAPCOs might also be described as pseudo-venture capital programs; they generate easy money for insurance companies but don’t require any job creation.
-See Scam #6 here.

-Unregulated Site Location Consultants: Site location consultants are the secretive middle men involved in most of the high-profile cases where a company pits states against each other, or commits “job blackmail” by threatening to leave a city or state unless a big retention subsidy is granted.
+Unregulated Site Location Consultants: Site location consultants are the secretive middlemen involved in most of the high-profile cases where a company pits states against each other or commits “job blackmail” by threatening to leave a city or state unless a big retention subsidy is granted.
 One of the most powerful yet least well-known consulting industries in America, they date back to 1936, when the Fantus Factory Relocating Service was founded.
 Today there are hundreds of such firms, and some work on commission, pulling down as much as 30 percent of subsidies they negotiate for footloose companies.
 Some people think site location consultants should be registered and regulated as lobbyists.
 See more here.